David Watson (British Army officer)

 Major-general David Watson (1704–1761) of the Royal Engineers was a Scottish officer and military engineer in the British Army.

 Origins

-David Watson, born 29 Jun 1704, was the son of Robert Watson of Muirhouse, a Scottish a merchant and solicitor, and Mary Baird, daughter of Robert Baird of Saughtonhall.
+David Watson, born 29 Jun 1704, was the son of Robert Watson of Muirhouse, a Scottish merchant and solicitor, and Mary Baird, daughter of Robert Baird of Saughtonhall.
 He was the youngest of 11 children.
 David 'grew up in the early decades of the Scottish Enlightenment among a family who were enthusiastic sponsors of its values'.
 His sister Elizabeth's husband, Robert Dundas, Lord Advocate and Lord President of the Court of Sessions, with whom he lived in Lanarkshire and who became his patron, procured for him a commission in the Army.
 He was appointed an ensign in Colonel Middleton's regiment, later the 25th Foot, on 10 July 1725.
 He was at Gibraltar in 1731, and on 22 June 1733 was promoted to be lieutenant in the 25th Foot, which was then under the command of John Leslie, 10th Earl of Rothes.